top of page

 And don’t worry if you create a little mess as you go through all the items.
 It will feel amazing once it’s done!

-Choose a drawer, a cupboard or a room (if you feel up to a bigger challenge) then go through each and every item one-by-one asking yourself “is this useful to me now?” if the answer is “yes”, then find a home for it where it is easily accessible when you need or want to use it.
+Choose a drawer, a cupboard or - if you feel up to a bigger challenge - a room, then go through each and every item one-by-one asking yourself “is this useful to me now?” if the answer is “yes”, then find a home for it where it is easily accessible when you need or want to use it.
 If the answer is “no” ask yourself “ do I find this beautiful, does it make me smile or make me feel happy?” if the answer is “yes” find it a home where you can see it so it brings you joy every day.
-If the answer is “no” then it belongs either in the rubbish bin, the box you can take to the second-hand store, or you can sell it on market place (or some other selling platform).
+If the answer is “no” then it belongs either in the rubbish bin, the recycling, a bag or box you can take to the second-hand store, or you could try selling it on market place (or some other selling platform).
 Either way it does not belong in your home.

 Use this decluttering guide to help you to declutter your home today.